The Brocklesby Contracting Team with Those Eagle Eyes

 Before applying to the program, please read the guidelines below on the application process, the acceptance criteria and terms and conditions.

-Acceptance Criteria & Terms & Conditions Application Form FAQs How to Apply
+Acceptance Criteria & Terms & Conditions FAQs

-Potential buyers submit an expression of interest, which the OTTWA Retraining and Rehoming Coordinator and the Official Retrainers use to match horses with disciplines and riders that suit them.
+Potential buyers submit an expression of interest, which the OTTWA Retraining and Rehoming Coordinator and the OTTWA Retrainers use to match horses with disciplines and riders that suit them.
 If there is no good fit among the horses available at the time of interest, the application is kept on file for future horses coming through the Retraining Program.

 Buyers are matched with the most appropriate horse based on their experience and requirements.
 When viewing a horse in the program, potential buyers are encouraged to try the horse more than once, so the horse and rider combination can be assessed for suitability.